tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ##Cognitive architecture analysis

 To understand the scientific interest, current picture of implementations in actual code and possibly find proper base for our implementation.
 We used most traditional way: run the analysis.
-It worth to mention that we don't want to limit ourself with the emotion oriented architectures rather than get widest view on current situation in the domain.
+It worth to mention that we don't want to limit ourselves with the emotion-oriented architectures, but to get a wide view on the current situation in the domain.
 We analyzed 27 cognitive architectures with this set of criteria:

 1. Emotional criteria:
    2. Cognitive Representation